 That relatively informal arrangement changed with the introduction of ‘Investment Statements’ and prospectus-based disclosure under the Securities Act in 1998.
 That introduced complexity and cost but probably worsened the regulatory environment and contributed nothing to the governance of superannuation.
 That has now been replaced by the ‘Product Disclosure Statement’ - see section 18 (Disclosure – both initial and ongoing) for more on this.
 At the same time, new rules about trustees were introduced.
-They now had to be the same as every other scheme that solicits investments from the public.
+They now had to be equivalent to those of every other scheme that solicits investments from the public.
 A new industry of licensed independent trustees (LITs) has been established as every scheme must have one, equivalent to a supervisor, and the compliance costs have risen accordingly.
 For defined benefit schemes this has added to the costs of providing the benefits and for defined contribution schemes it has reduced the returns and therefore reduced the benefits ultimately payable.

 Section 124 of the Financial Markets Conduct Act 2013 (accessible here) now requires all ‘managed investment schemes’ “…to meet key common governance and reporting standards” and replaces sponsors/promoters and trustees with ‘managers’ and ‘supervisors’ who “…owe duties of care to investors’.
 Supervisors for most schemes (by assets and members) must now be one of a very small group of ‘corporate trustees’.

-We have now reached the end of the transitional period for the introduction of the new regime (1 December 2016) and we think our suggested review of retirement income arrangements should address the questions we raised at the end of this section.
+We think it’s time our suggested review of retirement income arrangements addressed the questions we raise at the end of this section.
 The old superannuation governance regime ‘worked’ if the test is whether savers did get what they were promised.

 On investment performance comparisons

 There is a generally accepted principle that past performance does not and cannot indicate future performance.
 Words to this effect are stated on most investment return disclosures.
-Yet despite this, many investment decisions by investors are driven by relative past performance and the industry often continues to publish returns in a way that encourages this behaviour.
+Yet despite this, many investment decisions by investors are in fact driven by relative past performance and the industry often continues to publish returns in a way that encourages this behaviour.
 It is not uncommon for managers to market on the basis of “our return was the highest for the ‘n’ years ending 31 March 2019”.
 Also, with the launch of the Fund Finder tool on the Sorted website available here, there is now a regulatory encouragement and endorsement for paying close attention to short-term past performance.
-Given this, we think the standards of conduct should focus on making sure that the use of historical performance numbers is not misleading and allows appropriate comparisons between providers of the reasons for the performance and not just the absolute return outcome.
+Given this, we think the standards of conduct should focus on making sure that the use of historical performance numbers is not misleading and that it allows appropriate comparisons between providers of the reasons for the performance and not just the absolute return outcome.

-Under KiwiSaver, and now for all CIVs, managers must publish returns net of fees and net of tax at the highest tax rate, using a time weighted basis.
+Under KiwiSaver, and now for all CIVs, managers must publish returns in quarterly ‘fund updates’ net of fees and net of tax at the highest tax rate, using a time-weighted basis.
 These returns must be published on the manager’s website and provided to the FMA.
 KiwiSaver returns are used on the Sorted website’s Fund finder calculator (accessible here).
 This is a considerable improvement on historical practices.
 It is, however, unhelpful and confusing that managers are still allowed to publish returns on other bases.
 It would be beneficial if managers were only allowed to disclose on a basis that is consistent with a single set of principles.

 Also, the government or the FMA, should contract a university’s finance or business faculty to analyse the data and publish regular reports.
 The government is in the ideal position to organise analyses of the data and should do that.
 Would it not help savers if we could see whether what managers say they do to achieve returns is what they actually do?